College football rankings: Week 1 Top 25 scores, schedule | NCAA.com

-The 2019 college football season continued Thursday, Aug.
-29, with four games involving Top 25 teams.
+The 2019 college football season continues on Friday, Aug.
+30, with two games involving Top 25 teams.
 Check out the Top 25 scores and the schedule below for Week 1 ranked teams.

 College football rankings: Week 1 Top 25 scores, schedule